Tourism in Greece: History

 Tourism in Greece traces its roots to ancient times.
 Cultural exchange took place between the Greek colonies of Magna Graeca and the young Roman Republic before Rome's rise to dominance of the Western Mediterranean.
 When Greece was annexed by the Roman Empire centuries later, the cultural exchange that started between the two civilizations triggered as a result a large number of ancient Roman tourists visiting the famous centers of Greek philosophy and science, such as Athens, Corinth and Thebes, partly because Greece had become a province of the Roman Empire and Greeks were granted Roman citizenship.

 Tourism in modern-day Greece started to flourish in the 1960s and 1970s, in what became known as mass tourism.
 During that time, large-scale construction projects for hotels and other such facilities were undertaken, and the country saw an increase in international tourists over the years.
 International events such as the 2004 Summer Olympic Games and the Eurovision Song Contest 2006, both held in Athens, greatly helped to boost tourism in the country, while large-scale nationally funded cultural infrastructure such as the New Acropolis Museum also contributed to the flow of tourists in the country.
 Thessaloniki was the European Youth Capital in 2014.

 Land and climate

 Greece has a Mediterranean climate along its coasts and islands.
 Once inland, many areas and cities experience a continental climate.

 Summers are usually hot and dry, while winters are generally mild and wet.
 Northern Greece can experience cold winters, while Southern Greece and the islands experience considerably milder winters.

 Infrastructure

 As a developed country highly dependent on tourism, Greece offers a wide variety of tourist facilities.
 Tourism infrastructure in Greece has been greatly improved since the 2004 Athens Olympic Games and continues to expand with a number of important projects particularly in areas of less mass-tourism.

 Beach resorts

-Some popular beach resorts include Crete, Rhodes, Kos, Corfu, Kefalonia, Zante and Skiathos attracting millions of foreign tourists every year.
+Some popular beach resorts include Crete, Rhodes, Kos, Corfu, Kefalonia, Zakynthos and Skiathos attracting millions of foreign tourists every year.
 Athens will become the home to Greece’s first integrated resort when the Hard Rock Hotel & Casino Athens opens in 2027.